 How avocado oil and coconut oil stack up

 - While both oils are heart healthy, coconut oil consists mainly of saturated fats while avocado oil is comprised of mostly monounsaturated fatty acids.
-Both are perfectly healthy for the body, but it’s good to have a balance.
+Both are healthy for the body, but it's necessary to have a balance.

 - Both oils are suitable for homemade beauty products, but coconut oil is solid, so it's better used in combination with other liquid oils and essential oils, while avocado oil can easily be used on its own.